labsyspharm/cylinter/docs/_includes/dir.md

     └── <sample/core2>.ome.tif
 ```

-Notes:

 * Single-cell data files from a given TMA or batch of whole tissue sections will be combined into the `csv/` subdirectory.
 * Corresponding multiplex imaging files (i.e. ome.tif files) will be combined in the `tif/` subdirectory.

+# Immunomarker metadata
-* The `markers.csv` file contains metadata about immunomarkers used in the study and must take the following form:.
+The `markers.csv` file contains metadata about immunomarkers used in the study and must have the following form:.

 ```
 channel_number,cycle_number,marker_name,Filter,excitation_wavelength,emission_wavelength